szeba99/doomconvert/README.md

 batch convert images to doom (or any) palette PNG with GIMP batch mode

 # Install
+Open gimp
+    Add a palette and name it Doom

 dpkg-deb --build doomconvert-deb
     to create a .deb file for linux.
 Then you can install it by